ansonylopez/ansonylopez/README.md

 - 🐳 Proficient with Docker containers
 - 🔧 Follow SOLID principles and Hexagonal architecture

-🌱 Currently learning Ionic with Angular/React.
+🌱 Improving skills in Node, Express, Angular, and Ionic with Angular/React.

 💬 Let's collaborate on Ionic or Angular projects.